nodejs/node/doc/api/net.md

 (e.g. when using a slow network connection), the size of the internal buffer can grow.

-The value of `socket.bufferSize` represents the number of *characters* pending in the queue.
-The number of characters is approximately equal to the number of bytes, but as the internal queue is managed as `Buffer` instances that may contain encoded strings, the exact number of bytes is not known until the `Buffer` data is read.
+The value of `socket.bufferSize` represents the amount of data (in bytes) pending in the queue.

 In order to avoid large or growing `socket.bufferSize` numbers, attempts should be made to throttle the flow of data written to the socket.